 Noise-Induced Hearing Loss

 Exposure to excess noise is one of the leading causes of hearing loss.
+Any sound over 85 dB can cause permanent hearing loss over an extended period of time.
 Fortunately, it is easy to protect your hearing from loud noises.
 When encountering noise that exceeds 85 decibels (dB), try the following:

 - Use hearing protection.
 Earplugs are a necessity when you will be exposed to loud noises for extended periods.
 Custom molded earplugs designed to fit the unique shape of your ears offer the best protection.
 Earplugs have even been specially designed for the specific needs of musicians, hunters and swimmers.
 Be sure to wear earplugs when attending concerts or sporting events, mowing the lawn, riding a motorcycle or other noisy vehicle (motorboat, snowmobile, etc.) and using power tools.